5/8/2025

 Operator

 Good morning, ladies and gentlemen, and thank you for standing by.
-Welcome to Griffin Corporation's fiscal second quarter 2025 earnings conference call.
+Welcome to the Griffin Corporation Fiscal Tech Incorporated 2025 earnings conference call.
 At this time, all participants are in a recent only mode.
 A question and answer session will follow the formal presentation.
 Should you require operator assistance during the conference, please press star zero to signal an operator.
-Please note this conference is being recorded.
-I will now turn the conference over to your host, Ryan Harris, CFO for Griffin Corporation.
-Thank you, and may it begin.
+Please note, this conference is being recorded.
+I will now turn the conference over to your host, Brian Harris, CFO for Griffin Corporation.
+Thank you.
+You may begin.

 speaker

 Thank you.
 Good morning, and welcome to Griffin Corporation's second quarter fiscal 2025 earnings call.
-Joining me for this morning's call is Ron Kramer, Griffin's chairmanship executive officer.
-Our press release was issued earlier this morning and is available on our website at .griffin.com.
+Joining me for this morning's call is Ron Kramer, Griffin's Chairman and Chief Executive Officer.
+Our press release was issued earlier this morning and is available on our website at www.griffin.com.
 Today's call is being recorded, and the replay instructions are included in our earnings release.
-Our comments will include forward-looking statements about Griffin's performance, the statements of suspects, who risked some uncertainties that can change as the world changes.
-Please see the cautionary statements in today's press release and then our SEC filing.
-Finally, some decisions and remarks toward draft items that affect comparability between periods.
-These items are explained in our -draft-like affiliations included in our press release.
+Our comments will include forward-looking statements about Perkins' performance.
+These statements are subject to risks and uncertainties that can change as the world changes.
+Please see the cautionary statements in today's press release and in our SEC filing.
+Finally, some of today's remarks will address items that affect comparability between periods.
+These items are explained in our non-JAPA conciliations included in our press release.
 With that, I'll turn the call over to Ron.

 speaker